Ulises502/curso_node_js/README.md

     },

 El database/models/index.js tiene el comando para actualizar la estructura de la base de datos con cada modificación
-    // sequelize.sync() //- This creates the table if it doesn't exist (and does nothing if it already exists)
+- sequelize.sync()      // This creates the table if it doesn't exist (and does nothing if it already exists)
-    // sequelize.sync({force:true}) //- This creates the table, dropping it first if it already existed
+- sequelize.sync({force:true})      // This creates the table, dropping it first if it already existed
-    // sequelize.sync({ alter: true }); //- This checks what is the current state of the table in the database (which columns it has, what are their data types, etc), and then performs the necessary changes in the table to make it match the model.
+- sequelize.sync({ alter: true });      // This checks what is the current state of the table in the database (which columns it has, what are their data types, etc), and then performs the necessary changes in the table to make it match the model.

 **Para cargar datos a la base de datos:**
 - npx sequelize init:seeders